WillBooster/wbfy/README.md

 ## Philosophy

-This tool must keep idempotency, i.e., it must always yield the same result when a user applies this tool to a project even multiple times.
+This tool must keep idempotency, i.e., it always yield the same result when a user applies this tool to a project even multiple times.

 ## Motivation

 There are some resources for creating a project with conventional configurations like [Yeoman](https://yeoman.io/), GitHub's Template repository, and starter-kit repositories.
-However, we sometimes faced cases where we wanted to apply conventional configurations to an existing repository, so we've launch this tool!
+However, we sometimes faced the cases where we wanted to apply conventional configurations to an existing repository, so we've launch this tool!